xnaas/actionsack.com/src/docs/rules.md

 !!! tip
     [@xnaas](https://xnaas.info) can ban you from any platform for any reason at any time.
     The below are just general guidelines.
-Don't be an asshole and you're probably fine.
+Don't be an asshat and you're probably fine.

 ### Text Chat (IRC)